 Geoffrey & Betty Betts Family Fund

 Geoff had left school early during the depression and undertook night school studies in accounting.
-Post war he decided on a career in retail partially influenced by his war time friendship with Lionel Rough, who worked for Geelong institutions, Bright and Hitchcock (pre-war) and Lindsay & McKenzie (postwar).
+Post war, he decided on a career in retail that was partially influenced by his wartime friendship with Lionel Rough, who worked for Geelong institutions, Bright and Hitchcock (pre-war) and Lindsay & McKenzie (post war).
 Geoff’s clarity of thought and attention to detail had been recognised by his then employer Buckingham’s in 1946 when he wrote their company manual for which he was paid a bonus of $50.
 Geoff had also lectured in the Army School at Osborne House, North Geelong in 1945.

-Geoff had always found time to devote time to other community organisations, starting with an active involvement in The Geelong College which he served in a number of roles from the mid-1950’s until the turn of the century when these tasks were taken over by his sons, Peter and later by Michael.
-During the 1960’s he became a member of the Rotary Club of Geelong, an active membership which was to last over 50 years and see him serve Rotary in many ways including as Chair of Australian Rotary Health.
-For this and other community service including The Geelong Hospital Board, The Gordon Technical College Board and Chair of the Eastern Beach Restoration Appeal Geoff was awarded an AM.
+Geoff had always found time to devote to other community organisations, starting with an active involvement in The Geelong College, which he served in a number of roles from the mid-1950s until the turn of the century when these tasks were taken over by his sons, Peter and later by Michael.
+During the 1960s, he became a member of the Rotary Club of Geelong, an active membership which was to last over 50 years and see him serve Rotary in many ways including as Chair of Australian Rotary Health.
+For this and other community service, including The Geelong Hospital Board, The Gordon Technical College Board and Chair of the Eastern Beach Restoration Appeal, Geoff was awarded an AM.
 This added to a previous award of an MBE for services as Chair of the Australian Services Canteen Organisation.
-In all of these roles Geoff utilised those same skills first recognised in 1946.
-At the turn of the century on 31st December, 1999 Geoff was recognised by The Geelong Advertiser as one of the 100 most influential citizens of Geelong in the twentieth century.
+In all of these roles, Geoff utilised those same skills first recognised in 1946.
+At the turn of the century on 31st December, 1999, Geoff was recognised by the Geelong Advertiser as one of the 100 most influential citizens of Geelong in the 20th century.

-Whilst predominantly supporting her husband by raising their family, Betty shared Geoff’s strong commitment to helping those less fortunate.
-She maintained an active role in Meals on Wheels and was a long term volunteer in the Brotherhood of St Laurence Opportunity Shops in Geelong.
+While predominantly supporting her husband by raising their family, Betty shared Geoff’s strong commitment to helping those less fortunate.
+She maintained an active role in Meals on Wheels and was a long-term volunteer in the Brotherhood of St Laurence Opportunity Shops in Geelong.

 Geoff and Betty’s strong community values have inspired a deep sense of community involvement by their sons and now into the third generation of the Betts Family.